29 July 2020

 German postcard by Kunstverlag Juno, Charlottenburg, no. 126.
 Photo: Alice Mitzdorf.
 Ludwig Hartau and Ms. Frank-With.

 German postcard by Verlag Hermann Leiser, Berlin, no. 2215.
 Photo: B.J.G.
 Ludwig Hartau as Hjalmar Ekdal in the play 'Die Wildente' (The Wild Duck) (1884) by Henrik Ibsen.
 The German premiere of the version of 'Die Wildente' to which this card refers (the earliest German version already took place in 1887), took place at the Theater in der Königgrätzer Straße, on 7 November 1917.
 In addition to Hartau other actors were a.o.
 Rudolf Lettinger, Friedrich Kayßler, Reinhold Schünzel, Helene Fehdmer, Maria Orska, Olga Engl, and Richard Leopold.
-Director was Karl Meinhard.
+The director was Karl Meinhard.

 Sources: Stephanie D'Heil (Steffi-Line - German), Filmportal.de, Wikipedia (German), and IMDb.